TOP TIPS FOR PLANNING A NEW CONSTRUCTION WEBSITE

 What’s the point in creating a fantastic new website if nobody can find it?
 Investing in SEO is a must for any website.
 Before you start allocating budgets and writing a strategy, you need to determine the key search words and phrases you will need to employ in order for your business to appear on page 1 of Google.
 These need to be integrated into your website content and don’t underestimate the impact SEO can have on the design and functionality of a site.

-In summary then, a new website is not a five-minute task.
+In summary then, a new website for a construction or property business is not a five-minute task.
 It requires considerable thought, research, planning and investment.
 You need to dedicate time and resources to it if it is to be a success.
 Good luck!